DavidJKTofan/davidtofan.com/content/articles/global-ultimate-travelers-guide.md

 - **Bolt**: Unfortunately no discount code here, but still a [useful app](https://bolt.eu/) to have in cities like London.

 - **Grab**: If you're venturing through countries like Singapore, Malaysia, or Thailand, the Grab app is a game-changer.
 It offers a wide range of capabilities – from ride-hailing to food delivery.
-[Let's explore Grab](https://r.grab.com/r/davd38bv).
+[Explore Grab](https://r.grab.com/r/davd38bv).

 Additionally, for travelers exploring cities with comprehensive public transportation systems, an app like **[Citymapper](https://citymapper.com/)** can be a lifesaver.
 Especially useful in cities like London and [many other cities](https://citymapper.com/cities), Citymapper provides detailed information about public transport routes, schedules, and even real-time updates.
 It's like having your own personal navigator for city transit!